tritemio/FRETBursts/README.md

 groups problematic.

-We envision FRETBursts both as a state-of-the-art burst analysis package for smFRET experimenters, and as a benchmark for advanced users willing to explore new algorithms or to compare alternative implementations.
+We envision FRETBursts both as a state-of-the-art burst analysis package for smFRET experimenters, and as a toolkit for advanced users willing to develop new algorithms or to compare alternative implementations.

 Software Environment
 --------------------